Cradock, South Africa: Coat of arms

 Cradock was established as a municipality in 1840.
 By 1902, the town council had assumed a coat of arms.
 The arms were formally granted by the provincial administrator in May 1966 and registered at the Bureau of Heraldry in September 1969.

 The arms were: Quarterly: I, Argent, a tree Vert; II, Gules, a beehive, Or; III, Gules, a fleece Or; IV, Azure, a garb Or.
 In layman's terms, this means that the shield was divided into four quarters displaying (1) a green tree on a silver background, (2) a golden beehive on a red background, (3) a golden fleece on a red background, and (4) a golden wheatsheaf on a blue background.

 Until 1966, the shield was flanked by two ostrich feathers.
 They were replaced with two mountain zebras, as supporters.
 The crest was a cornucopia and the motto was Perseverantia vincit.

+Renaming

+Cradock was officially renamed Nxuba on 26 August 2022.